Should You Offer A Lifetime Membership To Your Membership Site?

 Typically, an annual membership will cost about what 9-10 months of membership at the monthly rate would cost.
 So, if you were charging $30/month for membership, an annual plan might cost between $270 and $300.
 This is pretty standard.

 Pricing a lifetime membership really comes down to what you feel is appropriate and what is proven to convert well.
 Many people say that a lifetime membership should run between 2-3 years of membership.
-So, if $30/month is your rate, then 2 years of membership would run $720.
-Your lifetime price may be in this ballpark.
+So, if your annual rate is $300, you’d probably want to charge at least $600 for the lifetime.
+Probably closer to $900.

 You may believe that nobody will pay such a rate, but this is something you would need to test out.
 What you may want to do is make your usual lifetime membership cost a certain amount, then offer it at better rates in certain places in your sales funnel (like one-time offers or limited offers on webinars).